klhill1990/SC_landuse_project/README.txt

 4. Output
 The output folder contains tables, graphs, and maps created by the scripts.
 Some of these figures include the change in species richness over time and a map of all the SCECAP stations.

+5. Data
+Within the data folder are the source data in .csv format.
+More information on each data file can be found in the corresponding 'info' text file.